+Swelter'd venom sleeping got,

-Boil thou first i' the charmed pot.
+Boil thou first i' the charmed pot!

 All.
-Double, double toil and trouble: Fire, burn; and, cauldron, bubble.
+Double, double toil and trouble;

+Fire, burn; and, cauldron, bubble.

 2 Witch.
-Fillet of a fenny snake, In the cauldron boil and bake; Eye of newt, and toe of frog, Wool of bat, and tongue of dog, Adder's fork, and blind-worm's sting, Lizard's leg, and howlet's wing, For a charm of powerful trouble, Like a hell-broth boil and bubble.
+Fillet of a fenny snake,

+In the cauldron boil and bake:

+Eye of newt, and toe of frog,

+Wool of bat, and tongue of dog, Adder's fork, and blind-worm's sting, Lizard's leg, and owlet's wing,

+For a charm of powerful trouble,

+Like a hell-broth boil and bubble.

 All.
-Double, double toil and trouble: Fire, burn; and, cauldron, bubble.
+Double, double toil and trouble;

+Fire, burn; and, cauldron, bubble.

 3 Witch.
-Scale of dragon, tooth of wolf; Witches' mummy; maw, and gulf, Of the ravin'd salt-sea shark;
+Scale of dragon, tooth of wolf;

-Root of hemlock, digg'd i' the dark; Liver of blaspheming Jew; Gall of goat, and slips of yew, Sliver'd in the moon's eclipse; Nose of Turk, and Tartar's lips; Finger of birth-strangled babe, Ditch-deliver'd by a drab, Make the gruel thick and slab: Add thereto a tiger's chaudron.
+Witches' mummy; maw, and gulf,

+Of the ravin'd salt-sea shark;

+Root of hemlock, digg'd i' the dark;

+Liver of blaspheming Jew;

+Gall of goat, and slips of yew,

+Sliver'd in the moon's eclipse;

+Nose of Turk, and Tartar's lips;

+Finger of birth-strangled babe,

+Ditch-deliver'd by a drab,

+Make the gruel thick and slab:

+Add thereto a tiger's chaudron,

 For the ingredients of our cauldron.

 All.
-Double, double toil and trouble: Fire, burn; and, cauldron, bubble.
+Double, double toil and trouble;

+Fire, burn; and, cauldron, bubble.

 2 Witch.
-Cool it with a baboon's blood: Then the charm is firm and good.
+Cool it with a baboon's blood,

+Then the charm is firm and good.

-Enter Hecate.
+Enter Hecate, and the other Three Witches.

 Hec.
 O, well done!
-I commend your pains,
+I commend your pains;

 And every one shall share i' the gains.

+And now about the cauldron sing,

+Like elves and fairies in a ring,

+Enchanting all that you put in.

+SONG.

-And now about the cauldron sing, Like elves and fairies in a ring, Enchanting all that you put in.
-[Music and a song, "Black spirits," etc. 2 Witch.
-By the pricking of my thumbs, Something wicked this way comes. --[Knocking.
-Open, locks, Whoever knocks.
-Enter Macbeth.
+Black spirits and white, Red spirits and grey; Mingle, mingle, mingle, You that mingle may.
+2 Witch.
+By the pricking of my thumbs, Something wicked this way comes: ---Open, locks, whoever knocks.

 Macb.
-How now, you secret, black, and midnight hags!
-What is 't you do?
+How now, you secret, black, and midnight hags?

+What is't you do?

+All.
 A deed without a name.
-All.

 Macb.
-I conjure you, by that which you profess, Howe'er you come to know it, answer me: Though you untie the winds, and let them fight Against the churches; though the yesty waves Confound and swallow navigation up; Though bladed corn be lodg'd, and trees blown down; 99 Though castles topple on their warders' heads; Though palaces, and pyramids, do slope Their heads to their foundations; though the treasure Of nature's germen tumble all together, Even till destruction sicken, answer me To what I ask you.
-1 Witch.
+I cónjure you, by that which you profess, (Howe'er you come to know it,) answer me: Though you untie the winds, and let them fight Against the churches; though the yesty waves

+Though castles topple on their warders' heads; Though palaces, and pyramids, do slope Their heads to their foundations; though the treasure

+Of nature's germins tumble all together, Even till destruction sicken, answer me To what I ask you.

+- 1 Witch.
 Speak.

-2 Witch.
+- 2 Witch.
 Demand.

-3 Witch.
-We 'll answer.
-1 Witch.
-Say, if thou 'dst rather hear it from our mouths, Or from our masters?
-Call 'em; let me see 'em.
+- 3 Witch.
+We'll answer.

+- 1 Witch.
+Say, if thoud'st rather hear it from our mouths,

+Or from our masters'?

 Macb.
+Call them, let me see them.

 1 Witch.
-Pour in sow's blood, that hath eaten Her nine farrow; grease, that 's sweaten From the murderer's gibbet, throw Into the flame.
+Pour in sow's blood, that hath eaten Her nine farrow; grease, that's sweaten From the murderer's gibbet, throw Into the flame.

 All.
 Come, high, or low; Thyself, and office, deftly show.

 Thunder.
-First Apparition, an armed head.
+An Apparition of an armed Head rises.

 Macb.
-Tell me, thou unknown power, --1 Witch.
-He knows thy thought:
+Tell me, thou unknown power, -- Witch.
+He knows thy thought;